This Blog post’s Objective:

 This is another one of the DELE exam FAQs that we commonly get asked.
 Yes, you may (and absolutely should) make bullet-point notes and prepare a scheme of presentation with a proper structure, so that you can COHERENTLY and FLUENTLY present your argument with a proper intro, a body of proof and a persuasive conclusion.
 You don’t need to hide these notes during the presentation – it’s fine to have it on the table, as long as you don’t lose eye contact (and thus engagement) with the interviewer by looking down at your notes too much.

-What you may not do, is read your notes verbatim when engaging with the oral examiners .
+What you may not do, is to read your notes verbatim when engaging with the oral examiners .

 It’s also a good idea to jot down a list of pre-memorized link phrases (such as: entonces, por eso / por lo tanto / por consiguiente, todavía, mientras, aúnque etc.) as part of your notes, so that you can be reminded to use them and can easily prompt yourself to do so.
 This will help limit the “uhm – ahm” pauses that destroy fluency, as well as give you time to think.

 11. What comes out as most significant in DELE examiner comments on the oral and written expression sessions, as the key issues they are looking out for?